-Cornwall is my all time favourite place in England.
+Cornwall is my all time favourite.
 It's a county bursting with beautiful beaches, windswept coastline and delicious local food.
 Everyone is really friendly and owning a dog is essential.
 Expect to say hello to every person you pass out walking.
 My favourite local spots are Gwithian and Crantock on the north coast and pretty Falmouth on the south coast.
-And the best thing?
+And the good thing?
 Because it takes so long to get there Cornwall is relatively quiet year round!
 So expect beaches to rival the Mediterranean, but without the crowds.

 Read more about Liz's choice "Cornwall Here"